 Volkswagen offers a choice on how your vehicle is maintained, with fixed and flexible servicing options available.
-These relate to mileage covered, driving style and whether the vehicle is regularly producing high engine loading, such as frequent hill climbs, driving with the vehicle fully loaded and towing.
+These relate to mileage covered, driving style and whether the vehicle is regularly producing high engine loading due to activities such as frequent hill climbs, driving with the vehicle fully loaded or towing.

 In this review

 - 1Volkswagen Golf reviewThe Mk8 Golf offers cleaner engines, an updated interior and the latest on-board tech, but it can’t quite reach the top of the class.